 Gabor’s practice has three focus areas.
-First, chancery work, with an emphasis on contentious private client matters and pensions.
-Second, commercial disputes, often in the context of banking and finance.
+First, private client work, with an emphasis on contentious inheritance, real property and pensions matters.
+Second, commercial disputes relating to contract law, company law and insolvency.
 Third, private international law, covering issues of jurisdiction, applicable law, plus the recognition and enforcement of judgments.
 In addition he has an interest in, and experience of, immigration and asylum work.

 Gabor has appeared as sole counsel in the High Court, the County Court, the Employment Tribunal, the First-tier Tribunal (Immigration and Asylum Chamber), and before the disciplinary committees of professional regulatory bodies.

 He is instructed by professional clients primarily on disputes where proceedings are imminent or ongoing.
-Gabor is qualified to work on a public access (i.e. direct access) basis.
-He accepts such instructions relating to cases where litigation is already underway.
+Gabor is qualified to work on a public access (i.e. direct access) basis and accepts such instructions where litigation is already underway.

 In 2017, Gabor completed a secondment to the Financial Conduct Authority.
 There, he worked in the General Counsel’s Division, advising on disputes and proposed transactions of regulatory interest, specifically in relation to insurance, investments and pensions.

 Gabor’s legal skills are complemented by deep commercial and entrepreneurial experience from a 16-year career in investment management and investment banking.
 Before turning to law, he was a partner at Elsworthy Capital, a fund management business he co-founded.
 Earlier, Gabor was an investment strategist and portfolio manager for equities at Cheyne Capital.
 He was previously an economist at Dresdner Kleinwort (as it then was) and Goldman Sachs, advising on foreign exchange and sovereign bond investments in Emerging Europe and the Middle East.

 Gabor has an LLM from the London School of Economics; an LLM (Qualifying Law Degree) from Birkbeck College, University of London; an MPhil in Economics from the University of Cambridge; and a BA in Economics from Bard College (Annandale, New York).
 In addition, he has studied at the University of Melbourne and the National Law School of India University (Bangalore), amongst others.
 Gabor undertook the BPTC at City University, London.